 This is without mentioning the races themselves, with such famous races as the Prince of Wales Stakes, the Coronation Stakes and, of course, the Ascot Gold Cup taking place over the five days of the event.

-On Ladies Day racing always seems to take a back seat, despite the prestige of the Gold Cup and the fact that it has historically been the most important day of racing, to Fashion with Ladies from around the World attempting to impress the millions watching at home with their outlandish clothing and sublime hats and it is the hats that, year in year out get most of the attention.
-This is thought to be in order to pay homage to the meets aristocratic history.
+On Royal Ascot Ladies’ Day racing always seems to take a back seat – despite the prestige of the Gold Cup and the fact that it has historically been the most important day of racing – to Fashion, with ladies from around the world attempting to impress the millions watching at home with their outlandish clothing and sublime hats.

+And it is the hats that, year in year out get most of the attention.
+This is thought to be a result of the meeting’s homage to aristocratic history.
 The wealth of the aristocratic attendees of Royal Ascot in its formative years apparently attracted many ladies to the event who would attend to keep up with the latest fashions.

-The ladies day that we recognise today though was reportedly created by Beau Brummel, who suggested to his friend the Prince Regent that only spectators in formal wear should be permitted to attend the third day of the Royal Ascot meeting.
+The Ladies’ Day that we recognise today though was reportedly created by Beau Brummel, who suggested to his friend the Prince Regent that only spectators in formal wear should be permitted to attend the third day of the Royal Ascot meeting.
 The extravagance of the hats has presumably got more and more outlandish year upon year.

-Some of the more strange hats we have seen in recent years include one’s inspired by ice cream, Lego and lobsters!
+Some of the more strange hats we have seen in recent years include those inspired by ice cream, Lego and lobsters!
 With all the excitement that happened at the event many visitors may have needed to use a bet calc to know exactly how much they were likely to win at the races.